SAP-archive/teched2020-DAT160/exercises/ex2/README.md

-# Exercise 2 - Exercise 2 Description
+# Exercise 2 - Building the Data Model

 In this exercise, we will create...